You Deserve Fair Pay. We Will Help You Get It.

-Salaried Workers and Management
+Salaried Workers And Management

-Employer Avoidance of Overtime
+Employer Avoidance Of Overtime

 A common way of an employer stealing wages from an employee is by falsely classifying a worker as an “independent contractor” instead of an “employee.”
 A good way to find out if an employer classifies you as an independent contractor is to see if it automatically withholds some of your income for income taxes.
-If your employer doesn’t automatically deduct some of your paycheck for income taxes, it may be classifying you as an independent contractor.
+If your employer doesn’t automatically deduct some of your paycheck for income taxes, they may be classifying you as an independent contractor.
 An employer does not have to pay an independent contractor minimum wage, overtime, or any insurance benefits.
 However, just because your employer classifies you as an independent contractor, does not mean you are necessarily an independent contractor under the law.
-There exists a multi-part test that evaluates your employment to determine if you are actually an independent contractor, or should be considered and employee.
+There exists a multi-part test that evaluates your employment to determine if you are actually an independent contractor, or should be considered an employee.
 If you feel that your employer is classifying you as an independent contractor even though you are an employee in order to avoid giving you certain benefits, your employer might be violating the FLSA.

 Additionally, meal breaks can be an occasion where employers fail to pay employees for all hours worked.
 An employer does not have to pay you for your meal break, but you must be totally disengaged from working.
-Thus, if you eat at your desk on an unpaid meal break, you are not responsible for answering the phone, checking e-mails or conducting employer business.
+Thus, if you eat at your desk on an unpaid meal break, you are not responsible for answering the phone, checking emails or conducting employer business.
 However, if your employer mandates that you continue to work on your unpaid meal break, an FLSA violation may have occurred.

-Failure to Pay a Minimum Wage to Tipped Employees
+Failure To Pay A Minimum Wage To Tipped Employees

 Many employers, especially in the hospitality industry, are able to pay less than the minimum wage to employees who regularly receive tips.
-Thus, bartenders, food servers and hotel luggage handlers receive less than the minimum wage from their employer, but make up the difference in tips.
-This practice is legal, however, an employee should closely monitor their duties outside those that regularly generate tips.
+Thus, bartenders, food servers and hotel luggage handlers receive less than the minimum wage from their employer but make up the difference in tips.
+This practice is legal; however, an employee should closely monitor their duties outside those that regularly generate tips.
 If, for example, an employer pays a bartender tip wage to help re-paint the stock room, that may be a minimum wage violation.
 Generally, if you are not performing work that generates tips, you must be paid the minimum wage.

-While many employers still use direct deposit or paper checks, many employers have switched to paying employees on pre-paid debit and credit cards.
+While many employers still use direct deposit or paper checks, many employers have switched to paying employees on prepaid debit and credit cards.
 Because those pay methods lack the “paper trail” associated with traditional paychecks, employers have been known to reduce the employee’s pay without their knowledge.
-If you get paid on a pre-paid debit or credit card, you should be certain to ask for a pay stub with an explanation of all hours work, taxes withheld and pay received; and then check that amount against the balance on your pre-paid card.
+If you get paid on a prepaid debit or credit card, you should be certain to ask for a pay stub with an explanation of all hours’ work, taxes withheld and pay received, and then check that amount against the balance on your prepaid card.